josh-berry/tab-stash/docs/contributing.md

    3. Similarly there are entry points for the options page, deleted-items page, etc. in the `index.{ts|vue}` files in their respective directories (`src/options/`, `src/deleted-items/`, etc.).
-You can find a list of such entry points in the top-level file `webpack.config.js`.
+You can find a list of such entry points in the top-level files `vite.config.*.ts`.

    4. Finally, it's worth checking out `src/ui-model.ts` and `src/service-model.ts`. `ui-model` constructs the global "model" data